 Charles Burns currently lives with his family in Reading, where he has converted a small eighteenth-century barn for use as a painting studio.
 Mays Barn doubles as an ad-hoc gallery and is opened to the public on various occasions each year.

 “In one way or another I’ve spent my whole life drawing people.
-As a shy and awkward 1970’s teenager drawing was the one thing that seemed to connect me with others.
-It allowed me to commit to paper my feelings about them, my fascination with their varying characters and my own relationship to them.
-From an early age my ability to draw enabled me to make friends and helped me define my sense of self.
+Growing up as a shy and awkward 1970’s teenager drawing seemed to be the one thing which connected me with others.
+Somehow it allowed me to express my fascination with their varying characters and my own relationship to them.
+Thus from an early age my ability to draw enabled me to make friends and defined my sense of self.
 In many ways, it still does.

 The activity of drawing can take many forms.
-My favourite (reflecting the way I was taught) is to use a 3B pencil on paper.
-Today, after many happy years spent cutting silhouette portraits, this is closely followed by a pair of scissors.
-Whether drawing or cutting I always begin by just looking, and then allowing my hands to respond naturally to what I see.
+For instance my favourite (reflecting the way I was taught) is to use a 3B pencil on paper.
+Today, after many happy years spent cutting silhouettes, this is followed by a pair of scissors.
+Whether drawing or cutting I begin by looking and then allow my hands to respond naturally to what I see.
 When working fast with scissors this approach can sometimes produce unexpected results!

-When my busy career as a silhouettist allows I still like to find time to draw for its own sake, and for many years ran life-drawing sessions for local artists in my Reading studio.
-Drawing is an enormous help in keeping the silhouettes fresh.
+When my busy career as a silhouettist allows I still like to find time to draw for its own sake.
+So for many years I ran life-drawing sessions for local artists in my Reading studio.
+I did this because regular drawing is an enormous help in keeping my silhouettes fresh.
 In drawing, as well as in cutting, one never really stops learning.
-Today I feel fortunate that my ability to draw has taken me all over the world, and given me a chance to meet – and cut – many wonderful people.”
+Today, I feel fortunate that my ability to draw has taken me all over the world.
+It has given me a chance to meet – and cut – many wonderful people!”

-Some cuttings by Charles Burns, including full-lengths, half-lengths, a variety of party-goers holding glasses, and his well-known signature cut: a double face-to-face portrait cut from a single sheet of paper.
+Some cuttings by Charles Burns, including full-lengths, half-lengths and a variety of party-goers holding glasses.
+Charles’ signature cut (centre) is a double face-to-face portrait cut from a single sheet of paper.